edgeimpulse/workshop-advantech-jetson-nano/README.md

 *Note that this step can take up to one hour depending on your internet speed.*

-Make sure to follow this documentation page to setup your Jetson Nano with Edge Impulse:
+Make sure to follow this documentation page to set up your Jetson Nano with Edge Impulse:

 [https://docs.edgeimpulse.com/docs/nvidia-jetson-nano](https://docs.edgeimpulse.com/docs/nvidia-jetson-nano)

 ![setup-hardware-ei-doc](assets/setup-hardware-ei-doc.png)

-On the documentation page, go to the `Setting up your Jetson Nano` section and click on the NVIDIA's setup instructions link according to which Jetson Nano you have.
+On the documentation page, go to the `Setting up your Jetson Nano` section and click on NVIDIA's setup instructions link according to which Jetson Nano you have.
 You will arrive on Nvidia's getting started page and then download the `Jetson Nano Developer Kit SD Card Image` (about 6.1 GB).
 Once downloaded, open [Balena Etcher](https://www.balena.io/etcher) to flash the SD card (about 10 to 15 min):

 ![Balena](assets/Balena.png)